FLAME TREE FICTION NEWSLETTER

 As he left the building, with uniformed humans holding back the crowds lined up in front of the building, a short, bearded man stepped in front of him.
 Shep slithered to a stop.

-"I'm Guo Liang, president of the United Nations," the man said.
+"I'm Guo Liang, secretary-general of the United Nations," the man said.
 "I've been trying to meet with you, and decided this was the only way."

 "I'm sorry if it seems I've been avoiding you," Shep said.